IvanMitov/basic-cms-task/README.md

 4. Use Redux hooks - useSelector, useDispatch instead of mapStateToProps
 5. Create reusable components for the form ( e.g <InputGroup /> by combining FormGroup, Label and Input)
 6. Use library for the forms like "Formik"
-7. Helper methods like "validators.js" is better to be in separate folder and not in components
+7. Helper methods like "validators.js" is better to be in separate folder not in components
-7. Add some stylings :)
+7. Use some stylings :)